UV rays are damaging

 They are drugs, after all

 As I’ve mentioned in a previous post, How NOT to whiten your teeth, I enjoy Pinterest.
 What I don’t enjoy is the poor health advice that gets pinned and re-pinned hundreds of times over.
 Like putting acid (lemon juice) on your teeth and then brushing with an abrasive substance (baking soda).
 Bad idea if you like your enamel.
-But I see variations of this “recipe” pop up dozens of times every day.
+But I see variations of this … read on

 The canary in the coal mine